fmplaza/zsl_nli_emotion_prompts/README.md

 --id_prompt options: an unique prompt or a list of prompts: `emo_name`, `expr_emo`, `feels_emo`, `wn_def`

-A file with the predictions will be stored in the directory specified (--output_dir)
+--output_file: The output directory where the model predictions will be written

 ### Experiment 2